2004 Al Hoceima earthquake: Earthquake

 Measuring 6.3 or 6.4, the earthquake was caused by left-lateral strike-slip faulting on a buried northeast-southwest trending fault, as indicated by moment tensors and the pattern of surface cracks.
 The epicenter was less than a kilometer west of the village of Ait Kamara, located within the Rif mountains.
-With a shallow hypocenter 12.2 km beneath the surface, it had a maxinum Modified Mercalli intensity of IX (Violent), which was assigned to Ait Kamara and the town of Imzouren; the latter town recorded a maxinum peak ground acceleration of 0.24 g.
+With a shallow hypocenter 12.2 km beneath the surface, it had a maximum Modified Mercalli intensity of IX (Violent), which was assigned to Ait Kamara and the town of Imzouren; the latter town recorded a maximum peak ground acceleration of 0.24 g.

 Impact

 At least 631 people were killed, 926 others were injured and 15,230 others were displaced.
 Deaths occurred in 12 municipalities within a 40 km radius of Al Hoceima town.
 At least 2,539 homes were destroyed, including 2,498 in rural areas.
 Out of the 2,779 buildings surveyed in the epicentral region, 1,046 were found to have collapsed or were left uninhabitable.
 Mohammed Boudra, the mayor of Al Hoceima town, said most of the casualties were women and children.
 Although only minor damage and one fatality occurred in the town, hospitals there received overwhelmingly high numbers of casualties from nearby areas.
 Further inland, many more residents of scattered villages within the Rif Mountains died.
 Adobe homes in the mountainous communities of Tazaghine, Tizi Ayash and Imzouren were damaged.
 Ait Kamara, the closest village to the epicenter, was completely destroyed, and 207 residents were killed.
 Five other villages were also heavily affected.
 In Imzouren, 73 people died and 110 homes collapsed.
 In the town, a 5.3 aftershock at 12:44 UTC on 25 February killed one person and destroyed two additional homes.
-In the village of Aït Abdelaziz, 34 people were killed and 70% of homes collapsed.
+In the village of Aït Abdelaziz, at least 50 people were killed and 70% of homes collapsed.